TristanYIKo/FinancialPlanner-Excel/README.md

 - Make sure macros are enabled under:
   **Excel → Options → Trust Center → Trust Center Settings → Macro Settings**
 - For developers: all VBA modules, classes, and forms are available under `/vba` for review or customization.

----

-## 🙏 Acknowledgments

-- Built in **Microsoft Excel** using **VBA** (Visual Basic for Applications).
-- Designed for intuitive personal finance management and visualization.
-- Inspired by clean UI dashboards and automation-driven workflows.